 You have to expect it to take a fair amount of time with the big issues.
 The small issues often take time as well.
 How many times as adults do we make the same mistakes over and over again even when we really want to stop that mistake?
 How many times do we say something we don’t mean?
 How many times do we lose our patience with our children even though we hate that we do it?

 Children are humans, too.
-Children should be expected to have even less self-control than an adult has.
+Children should be expected to have even less self-control than adults have.

 5-Give it Grace